 Herd Mentality

-The next point of confusion involves alpaca herds and the need for maintaining this balance.
+The next point of confusion involves alpaca herds and the need to maintain this balance.
 Alpacas are herd animals with very limited ability to protect themselves.
 They feel safest in a herd and they are at the peak of mental and physical health when they are in a herd.
 We found this belief to be overly accurate as we grew our own herd.

 Three alpacas are the minimum of what should be kept on a farm.
 Anything less will prevent a feeling of safety and will eliminate the ability to establish a social hierarchy.
 That will produce stressed alpacas and this will be illustrated in their behavior and fiber quality.